Higher Lie theory in positive characteristic: Absolute partition -algebras

-In general, the term $d_3$ is the sum over all the vertices of a symmetric corked tree of the previous rule on corollas.
-For more concrete formulas of the partial decompositions of $\mathcal{E}^*$, see the Appendix \ref{Appendice formules}. \end{enumerate}
+In general, the term $d_3$ is the sum over all the vertices of a symmetric rooted tree of the previous rule on corollas.
+For more concrete formulas of the partial decompositions of $(\mathcal{E}^{\mathrm{nu}})^*$, see the Appendix \ref{Appendice formules}.
+All the previous sums involve signs which are determined by the Koszul sign rule.